rescipy-project/rescipy-lectures/docs/python.rst

 Python is a multi-platform, free and open-source programming language, first released in 1991.
 The current version, Python 3, is one of the most widely used programming languages to date.
 Python is an *interpreted* language (as opposed to *compiled* as C or Fortran), which means one does not need to compile the code before executing it.
 This allows you to run Python code *interactively* (you can modify it and immediately run it) through the provided Python **interpreter**, a command-line tool which can run on-the-fly the code you type in.
 Python is defined as a high-level, general purpose language and supports object-oriented programming.

-An overview of the Python scientific ecosystem is given in `section 1.1 <https://scipy-lectures.org/intro/intro.html>`_ of the Scipy Lecture Notes.
+An overview of the Python scientific ecosystem is given in `section 1.1 <https://scipy-lectures.org/intro/intro.html>`_ of the SciPy Lecture Notes.

 Installation